andrewwells991/mds_thesis/README.md

 2. Can a trained machine learning model be applied to images of former World Bank project sites in order to predict the development of these sites in comparison to wider regions?
 3. Does proximity to a World Bank project focusing on infrastructure and local economic development lead to greater development in the Malawian context?

-# Process for data extraction and cleaning
+# Data used and processes

 **AidData geocoded World Bank projects**